mv2devnul/taglib/README.md

 Note: threading does NOT currently work on ECL (missing support in bordeaux threads) or on my custom built CLISP with POSIX-THREADS turned on (fails with RECURSIVE MUTEX error).
-ABCL kinda/sorta works (seems to be a problem with ATOM-TYPE being unbound